 Please note that these only mark the request as coming from Ouinet, but they do not link it to you or your particular device.
 However, if the request did for some of the reasons mentioned in the previous question still contain some personally identifiable information, it could be used to mark you as a CENO user.

-In general, if a particular Web site (such as a governmental site) expects you to connect to it as an identifiable individual, from a specific region (or from a national intranet), we recommend that you use a normal Web browser instead of CENO.
+In general, if a particular website (such as a governmental site) expects you to connect to it as an identifiable individual, from a specific region (or from a national intranet), we recommend that you use a normal Web browser instead of CENO.

-Currently the only content that is seeded by CENO is any non-private Web content which was requested in public browsing mode.
+Currently, the only content that is seeded by CENO is any non-private Web content which was requested in public browsing mode.
 This also means that users do not seed anything they have not accessed themselves in the recent past.

-Yes and no. Anyone with enough understanding of Ouinet's operation could construct a tool to find out what IP addresses a particular content is being shared from (as with BitTorrent).
+Yes and no. Anyone with enough understanding of Ouinet's operations could construct a tool to find out what IP addresses a particular content is being shared from (as with BitTorrent).
 However, it is not possible to target a specific IP address and get a list of all the content seeded by clients behind it.

 Yes, every CENO Browser able to communicate with injectors will register its IP address in the bridge swarm where other Ouinet clients can find them.